aiven/devportal/docs/products/kafka/concepts/log-compaction.rst

     - 1003
     - Milkman Road

-Lastly the records in the offset map are added in the tail.
+Lastly, the records in the offset map are added in the tail.

 .. list-table::
   :header-rows: 1